n3oari/BSCP-EXAM-GUIDE-BY-N3OARI/01-All-Topics/JWT/jwt-auth-bypass-algorithm-confusion.md

-# JWT authentication bypass via algorithm confusion
+# JWT authentication bypass via algorithm confusion (public key exposed)

 In this lab we found a server vulnerable to **algorithm confusion**: it **exposes** its public key at **/jwks.json** and is misconfigured so that the same public key can be abused for both RS256 (asymmetric) and HS256 (symmetric).